 – and dishonorable comrades as well –

-I encourage you to vote for this resolution:
+I encourage you to vote for this resolution:"

-Bomb the hell out ahh anyone
+Bomb the hell out of anyone defying us.

-It'll make our pockets even thicker &
+"It'll make our pockets even thicker &